bravoserver/bravo/docs/administration.rst

 dig_hooks
     Which dig hooks to enable.
 This is a list of plugins. generators
-    Which terrain generators to use.
+    Which :ref:`terrain_generator_plugins` to use.
 This is a list of plugins. seasons
-    Which seasons to enable.
+    Which :ref:`season_plugins` to enable.
 This, too, is a list of plugins.

 Build hooks
 ^^^^^^^^^^^